FrostyX/frostyx.github.io/_drafts/how-to-build-modules-in-copr.md

 ## CLI
 Are you a pro who likes to write modulemd files manually?
 By no means, we don't want to complicate your workflow.
 You can submit a build from an existing modulemd yaml stored on both your system or public repository.

-    # You need a copr-cli-1.X for this
+    # You need a copr-cli-1.67 and python3-copr-1.86 for this
     copr-cli build-module --yaml ~/path/to/your/testmodule.yaml
     copr-cli build-module --url http://example.com/path/testmodule.yaml